hydrusnetwork/hydrus/docs/developer_api.md

     *   `file_id`: (selective, numerical file id for the file)
     *   `hash`: (selective, a hexadecimal SHA256 hash for the file)
     *   `download`: (optional, boolean, default `false`)
-    *   `render_format`: (optional, integer, the filetype enum value to render the file to, default `2` for PNG)
+    *   `render_format`: (optional, integer, the filetype enum value to render the file to, for still images it defaults `2` for PNG, for Ugoiras it defaults to `23` for APNG)
-    *   `render_quality`: (optional, integer, the quality or PNG compression level to use for encoding the image, default `1` for PNG and `80` for JPEG and WEBP)
+    *   `render_quality`: (optional, integer, the quality or PNG compression level to use for encoding the image, default `1` for PNG and `80` for JPEG and WEBP, has no effect for Ugoiras using APNG)
-    *   `width` and `height`: (optional but must provide both if used, integer, the width and height to scale the image to)
+    *   `width` and `height`: (optional but must provide both if used, integer, the width and height to scale the image to.
+Doesn't apply to Ugoiras)

     Only use one of file_id or hash.
 As with metadata fetching, you may only use the hash argument if you have access to all files.
 If you are tag-restricted, you will have to use a file_id in the last search you ran.

-    Currently the only accepted values for `render_format` are:
+    Currently the accepted values for `render_format` for image files are:

     *   `1` for JPEG (`quality` sets JPEG quality 0 to 100, always progressive 4:2:0 encoding)
     *   `2` for PNG (`quality` sets the compression level from 0 to 9.
 A higher value means a smaller size and longer compression time)
     *   `33` for WEBP (`quality` sets WEBP quality 1 to 100, for values over 100 lossless compression is used)

+    The accepted values for Ugoiras are:

+    *   `23` for APNG (`quality` does nothing for this format)
+    *   `83` for animated WEBP (`quality` sets WEBP quality 1 to 100, for values over 100 lossless compression is used)

-The file you request must be a still image file that Hydrus can render (this includes PSD files).
-This request uses the client image cache.
+The file you request must be a still image file that Hydrus can render (this includes PSD files) or a Ugoira file.
+This request uses the client image cache for images.

 ``` title="Example request"
 /get_files/render?file_id=452158